dhellmann/pymotw-3/source/traceback/index.rst

 .. module:: traceback
     :synopsis: Exceptions and stack traces

-:Purpose: Extract, format, and print exceptions and stack traces.

 The :mod:`traceback` module works with the call stack to produce error messages.
 A *traceback* is a stack trace from the point of an exception handler down the call chain to the point where the exception